 Hiking Mount Lafayette

 For the more adventurous, Mount Lafayette offers a challenging but rewarding hike.
 The 8.8-mile loop trail, part of the Franconia Ridge Traverse, includes a climb up the Old Bridle Path, a visit to the Greenleaf Hut, and a summit of Mount Lafayette, providing unmatched views of the White Mountains.
-The Appalachian Mountain Club recommends this hike for experienced trekkers and advises proper preparation.
+We recommend this hike for experienced trekkers and advise proper preparation.